Grand Center for Arts & Culture expands summer kids programs

 Along with including more mediums and environmental themes, Leftridge said the Grand is also delving into cultural themes and teaching kids about the symbiotic relationship between art and culture.

-The focus on wider mediums and cultural themes is part of a five-year strategic plan, an inspiration broadly shared by both staff and guest-teaching artists, Lefridge said.
+The focus on wider mediums and cultural themes is part of a five-year strategic plan, an inspiration broadly shared by both staff and guest-teaching artists, Leftridge said.

 “We’re constantly evaluating and figuring out how to do more of that,” he added.
 “It’s cool because the kids are really receptive to that and it’s a natural way to talk about it because art and culture are so interconnected.”